Floquet Fractional Chern Insulators and Competing Phases in Twisted Bilayer Graphene: Many-body physics

 There are also regions in Fig.~\ref{fig:w1=90PD}(a) in which the three-fold topological degeneracy of the ground states becomes poor and eventually collapses.
 On the left side of the FCI phase (with smaller $\theta$), we find a pronounced sensitivity of the energy spectrum to the lattice size.
-For $N=6, N_1\times N_2=3\times 6$ and $N=12,N_1\times N_2=6\times 6$, we observe a new kind of three-fold ground-state degeneracies in different momentum sectors from the $\nu=1/3$ Laughlin FCIs.
+For $N=6, N_1\times N_2=3\times 6$ and $N=12,N_1\times N_2=6\times 6$, we observe a new kind of three-fold ground-state degeneracy in different momentum sectors from the $\nu=1/3$ Laughlin FCI.
 These momentum sectors are separated exactly by the moir\'e Dirac point momenta $\mb{K}_+^b$ and $\mb{K}_+^t$.
-For example, while the three Laughlin FCIs of $N=12,N_1\times N_2=6\times 6$ all carry $(K_1,K_2)=(0,0)$ [Fig.~\ref{fig:FCI_w1=90}(a)], the three ground states at the parameter point $(\theta,P)=(0.95^\circ, 20\ \textrm{meV})$ [labelled by the dot in Figs.~\ref{fig:w1=90PD}(a)-\ref{fig:w1=90PD}(c)] of the same system size are located in the $(K_1,K_2)=(0,0), (2,2)$ and $(4,4)$ sectors [Fig.~\ref{fig:w1=90Sq}(c)], which are separated by momentum $\Delta{\bf K}=(2,2)=(\mb{G}_1+\mb{G}_2)/3\sim\mb{K}_+^b$ and $\Delta{\bf K}=(4,4)=2(\mb{G}_1+\mb{G}_2)/3\sim\mb{K}_+^t$ (Fig.~\ref{fig:MBZ}).
+For example, while the three Laughlin FCI states of $N=12,N_1\times N_2=6\times 6$ all carry $(K_1,K_2)=(0,0)$ [Fig.~\ref{fig:FCI_w1=90}(a)], the three ground states at the parameter point $(\theta,P)=(0.95^\circ, 20\ \textrm{meV})$ [labelled by the dot in Figs.~\ref{fig:w1=90PD}(a)-\ref{fig:w1=90PD}(c)] of the same system size are located in the $(K_1,K_2)=(0,0), (2,2)$ and $(4,4)$ sectors [Fig.~\ref{fig:w1=90Sq}(a)], which are separated by momentum $\Delta{\bf K}=(2,2)=(\mb{G}_1+\mb{G}_2)/3\sim\mb{K}_+^b$ and $\Delta{\bf K}=(4,4)=2(\mb{G}_1+\mb{G}_2)/3\sim\mb{K}_+^t$ (Fig.~\ref{fig:MBZ}).
 Here $\sim$ means ``equal to'' up to a MBZ reciprocal lattice vector.
 The distribution of degenerate ground states over equally spaced momenta is a signal of charge density waves.
 To further confirm this, we compute the structure factor $S(\mb{q})$ which can reveal the CDW order.
-We define $S(\mb{q})$ as
+We define $S(\mb{q})$ in a single valley as